eric-himburg/mission-to-mars/README.md

 ![screenshot showing a portion of the hmtl code](screenshots/m2m_html.png)

 ### Thumbnails and Colors
 Below is a picture showing the final version of the Mission to Mars web site.
 A "Mars" red background color was used and white text for easy visibility.
+To make the images fit better into the space thumbnail images were created, with the viewer having the option of clicking on them to see full resolution images.
 ![Web site showing coloring and thumbnail images created with Bootstrap](screenshots/m2m2.png)